-How selling works and why selling is important May 3, 2014 – Posted in: Sales – Tags: how selling can be profitable, how selling works, important, selling, why selling is important
+How selling works and why selling is important May 3, 2014 – Posted in: Sales and Marketing – Tags: how selling can be profitable, how selling works, important, selling, why selling is important

 Once customers have entered your doors, the next step for you as a business is to effectively sell something.